plone/volto/docs/source/blocks/settings.md

 ### `blockSchema`

-A must-have for modern Volto blocks, this is a function (or directly the schema object) that returns the schema for the block data.
-While it's not required, having the schema defined enables the block to have its initial value based on the default values declared in the schema.
+A must-have for modern Volto blocks, `blockSchema` is a function, or directly the schema object, that returns the schema for the block data.
+Although it's not required, defining the schema enables the block to have its initial value based on the default values declared in the schema.

 ## Other block options